Post-tensioned concrete Baton Rouge building

 Post-tensioned concrete uses high-strength steel tendons that are tensioned after the concrete has cured.
 This compresses the slab internally, allowing it to span greater distances with less thickness while controlling cracking.

-Based on experience, this matters most in commercial buildings because cracks are not just cosmetic.
+Based on the experience of our concrete construction team, this matters most in commercial buildings because cracks are not just cosmetic.
 Cracks lead to moisture intrusion, maintenance issues, and long-term structural concerns.
 In Baton Rouge’s humid climate and variable soils, controlling slab movement is critical.

 Traditional rebar reinforcement resists cracking after it happens.
 Post-tensioning works proactively by keeping the slab under compression, reducing the likelihood of cracks forming in the first place.